 • As of March 22, 2020: President Trump signed into law S. 3503, March 21, which will enable the Department of Veterans Affairs (VA) to continue providing the same level of education benefits to students having to take courses online due to the corona virus (COVID-19) outbreak.
 Veterans’ GI Bill benefits to continue during COVID-19 pandemic

 • Chapter 35 (DEA), Chapter 30 (Montgomery) and Chapter 1606 (Reserve) monthly stipend are not affected by this change in online delivery/modality.
 Chapter 31 Voc Rehab students will need to discuss MHA rates with their VOC Rehab counselor.

-Office of Records & Registration location
+Department of Records & Registration location